CHC33015 Certificate III in Individual Support (Ageing)

 |CHCCCS025||Support relationships with carers and families||Elec|

-Students are required to complete a minimum of 120 hours of work placement in a disability services workplace for the unit CHCCCS023 Support independence and wellbeing.
-This will enable the students to acquire the skills and knowledge they require to work in a disability services workplace.
+Students are required to complete a minimum of 120 hours of work placement in an aged care, home and community services workplace for the unit CHCCCS023 Support independence and wellbeing.
+This will enable the students to acquire the skills and knowledge they require to work in the aged care, home and community services workplace.

-Students must be aged 18 or above and have satisfactorily completed a CII qualification in related fields of study.
+Students must be aged 18 or above and have satisfactorily completed Year 11 or an appropriate Certificate II qualification in related fields of study.

 English proficiency requirement: